Measuring Geopolitical Alignment and Economic Growth: Event-based Measure of Geopolitical Alignment

-Our instrumental variable strategy exploits variation from non-economic mild conflicts---diplomatic disputes and political tensions that affect bilateral relations without directly impacting economic activity.
-This section provides a detailed analysis of these events, which constitute our exclusion restriction for causal identification.
+Our instrumental variable strategy exploits variation from non-economic verbal conflicts, diplomatic disputes and political tensions that affect bilateral relations without directly impacting economic activity.
+This section provides a detailed analysis of these events, which underpin our instrument and motivate the exclusion restriction.

-Figure~\ref{fig:nonecon_mild_summary} synthesizes patterns across 38,227 non-economic mild conflict events from our dataset.
-These events exhibit three key characteristics that validate their use as instruments.
-First, they show substantial temporal variation, increasing from approximately 450 events annually in the 1960s to over 1,000 by 2018, providing rich identifying variation across time.
-Second, the distribution across CAMEO categories reveals that verbal conflicts (codes 9--14) comprise 67.0\% of events, while material conflicts (codes 15--18) account for 33.0\%, demonstrating a spectrum of intensity that generates heterogeneous effects on bilateral relations.
-Third, the negative mean Goldstein score of $-4.35$ confirms these events consistently deteriorate geopolitical relations without involving economic content.
+Figure~\ref{fig:nonecon_verbal_summary} synthesizes patterns across 37,519 non-economic verbal conflict events from our dataset.
+These events exhibit three properties supporting instrument relevance and plausibility.
+First, they show substantial temporal variation, averaging 577 events annually with considerable year-to-year fluctuation and peaking at 1,044 events in 2022, providing rich identifying variation across time.
+Second, the distribution across CAMEO categories reveals that verbal disapproval (code 11) comprises 74.3\% of events, followed by rejections (code 12) at 13.6\%, demonstrating a spectrum of diplomatic intensity that generates heterogeneous effects on bilateral relations.
+Third, the negative mean Goldstein score of $-3.91$ (with a standard deviation of 1.16) confirms that these events consistently deteriorate geopolitical relations without involving economic content.

-Table~\ref{tab:cameo_nonecon_mild_conflict} details the taxonomy of non-economic mild conflicts that constitute our instrumental variable.
-The predominance of ``Disapprove'' events (17,369 occurrences, 45.4\%) and ``Reduce Relations'' events (6,091 occurrences, 15.9\%) reflects the diplomatic nature of most bilateral tensions.
-These events---ranging from human rights criticisms to ambassador expulsions---generate substantial variation in our geopolitical relations measure while remaining orthogonal to economic fundamentals.
+Table~\ref{tab:cameo_nonecon_verbal} details the taxonomy of non-economic verbal conflicts that constitute our instrumental variable.
+The predominance of ``Disapprove'' events (27,867 occurrences, 74.3\%) and ``Reject'' events (5,093 occurrences, 13.6\%) reflects the rhetorical nature of most bilateral tensions.
+These events, ranging from human rights criticisms to diplomatic protests and refusals of cooperation, generate substantial variation in our geopolitical alignment measure while remaining orthogonal to economic fundamentals.
+We exclude CAMEO codes 15--16 (Exhibit Force and Reduce Relations) because these material conflict events may have direct economic consequences through disrupted diplomatic channels, expelled personnel, or signaling effects that influence investment decisions.
+We also exclude codes 17--20 (Coerce and Assault), as these severe conflict events may directly affect economic activity through disruption of commerce, destruction of property, or humanitarian crises.